 AACC International, formerly the American Association of Cereal Chemists, was founded in 1915 for the purpose of standardizing methods of analysis among cereal laboratories.
 The first release, Methods for the Analysis of Cereals and Cereal Products, was published in 1922.
-Since then, this collection of methods has been the most respected, referred to, and relied upon source in the field of grain science and technology.
+Since then, this collection of methods has been the most respected, referred to, and relied upon source for food scientist, processors and product developers in the field of grain sciences and technology.

 This 11th Edition of the AACC Intl.
 Approved Methods of Analysis is produced under the direction of the Methods Technical Leadership Committee, which is composed of the 22 chairs of AACC International’s Approved Methods of Analysis Technical Subject Matter Committees under the direction of chair Anne Bridges and vice-chair Paul Wehling.
 Methods are developed and reviewed by the technical committees for functionality and consistency before final approval by the Approved Methods Technical Leadership Committee.

 Features and Benefits